MicrosoftDocs/quantum-docs/articles/provider-support-toshiba.md

 Toshiba SQBM+ team of Toshiba Digital Solutions Corporation (TDSL) provides Support Services under the terms of this support policy as long as you maintain a current subscription to SQBM+ Cloud on Azure Quantum.

+> [!NOTE]
+> Toshiba SQBM+ provider is currently available to customers with their Azure billing accounts in US, UK, Canada and Japan.

 ## Support services

 - Informational Support